OskarAsplin/react-ts-redux-oauth2-template/README.md

 A React app template written in Typescript with Redux store and OAuth 2.0.
 Does not require any server running.
-The authorization example in the template is for [Spotify Web API](https://developer.spotify.com/documentation/web-api/) but can be used for any service using the same authorization flow.
+The authorization example in the template is for the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) but can be used for any service with the same authorization flow.

+A tutorial explaining the making of this template is found here:

 ### Use with Spotify
 Register your app [here](https://developer.spotify.com/documentation/web-api) to retrieve a client ID and add http://localhost:3000 to Redirect URIs in the app settings.